IntersectMBO/plutus/docs/plutus-ir/plutus-ir.md

 corresponds closely to the AST structure giving an illustrative syntax is the easiest way to describe the proposed AST.

-The syntax is mostly as in Plutus Core, and this syntax should be read as an extension to the Plutus Core grammar, and references productions from it.
-Where we modify the syntax of Plutus Core we will list only the additions and removals, marking them explicitly with `+` or `-`.
+The syntax is a strict superset of Plutus Core, and this syntax should be read as an extension to the Plutus Core grammar, and references productions from it.
+Where we modify the syntax of Plutus Core we will list only the additions, marking them explicitly with `+`.

 We also require syntax with lists of subparts.
 We denote a list of `t`-productions with `t..`.